 Clean Air Program and the Clean Air Counts Campaigns.

-· The Partners for Clean Air (PFCA) is a voluntary organization of industries and other
+• The Partners for Clean Air (PFCA) is a voluntary organization of businesses, local

-entities in the Chicago area who take certain actions on Ozone Action Days (days
+governments and other entities in the Chicago area that take certain actions on Ozone

-when meteorologists predict that the weather patterns are conducive to ozone
+Action Days (days when meteorologists predict that the weather patterns are

-formation).
-The Agency forecasts Ozone Action Days based upon weather
+conducive to ozone formation).
+BOA forecasts Ozone Action Days based upon

-information and notifies the Partners.
-The Partners (with their employees) then take
+weather information and notifies the Partners, who along with their employees then

 staggered work hours to reduce rush hour traffic, telecommuting, and suspension of